koka-lang/koka/doc/spec/tour.kk.md

 Note that for regular data types and `:int`'s boxing is free (as in isomorphic).
 Moreover, value types up to 63 bits (on a 64-bit platform) are boxed in-place and do not require heap allocation (like `:int32`).
-The `:double` type is also specialized; by default the Koka compiler only heap allocates negative doubles for boxing while positive doubles are boxed in-place.
-(this can be configured though to only heap allocate doubles for boxing when their absolute value is outside of the range 2^-511^ up to 2^512^).
+The `:double` type is also specialized; by default the Koka compiler only heap allocates doubles when their absolute value is outside the range 2^-511^ up to 2^512^ (excluding infinity and NaN)).

 For performance sensitive code we may specialize certain polymorphic datatypes to reduce allocations due to boxing.
 For example: